Jambul46/ArduinoAPlayer/README.md

 Bigger challenge
-Harder to build arduino WAV file player with many functions: press NEXT to move on another song or hold it for increase volume same thing with BACK just in other way and press pause to pause :) or hold it to unmount the SD Card.
+Harder to build arduino WAV file player with many functions: press NEXT to move on another song or hold it for increase volume same thing with BACK just in other way and press PAUSE to PAUSE :) or hold it to unmount the SD Card.
 Doesn't need to RESET when plugged back in the player uses SD-IN/DETECT pin so it will load normally like you would RESET it.